finnjames/finnjames.dev/pages/cv.md

 A few of my recent images may be found in my [Portfolio](/portfolio#photography).

 #### Drawing & Painting
-Likewise, few of my favorite drawings [are there as well](/portfolio#drawing).
+Likewise, a few of my drawings [may also be found there](/portfolio#drawing).

 #### Martial Arts
-I have practiced martial arts for years, and have achieved a second degree black belt in the Japanese martial art _toshindo_.
+I have practiced martial arts for years and have achieved a second degree black belt in the Japanese martial art _toshindo_.

 #### Reading
 My favorite books include _The Brief Wondrous Life of Oscar Wao_ by Junot Díaz, _Jane Eyre_ by Charlotte Brontë, and _Going Postal_ by Terry Pratchett.

 #### Architecture
 As you may be able to predict from my site, I am a fan of modern architecture and minimalist design.
-I am especially a fan of the works of Ludwig Mies van der Rohe.
+I particularly appreciate the works of Ludwig Mies van der Rohe.

 #### Cooking
 I love to cook, especially Japanese and Italian cuisine.
 I also once threw a Latke–Hamantash Debate event in the style of [the original](https://en.wikipedia.org/wiki/Latke%E2%80%93Hamantash_Debate), which involved both making and arguing about the relative metaphysical merits of both foods.